Bill Bourn

 “Help bring wall street back to main street”

 Errol Duplantis is a 1994 graduate of Northeast Louisiana University (now ULM).
 He currently practices pharmacy in a retail setting.
 He has previously owned two stores that are very diverse; as well as has opened and supervised various drugstore chains.
-Errol is involed in political activism, helping to correct PBM (Pharmacy Benefits Manager) pharmacy models and addressing their impacts on access to care and the viability of pharmacy in general.
+Errol is involved in political activism, helping to correct PBM (Pharmacy Benefits Manager) pharmacy models and addressing their impacts on access to care and the viability of pharmacy in general.
 He just recently acquired his state insurance license and is now a licensed LA health agent with Alford and Associates, which has an emphasis on employee benefits and various PBM models.

 Errol is the current LPA director @ large, as well as the past president for many years.
 He is a PAC chairman of Louisiana Wholesale Drug (LWD) and president of the Delta Sigma Phi ACB Fraternity Alumni Board.
 He is a member of the Houma Sunrise Rotary.
 Mr. Duplantis has been on the Dean’s Advisory Council for 5+ years.